Serial Peripheral Interface

 Serial Peripheral Interface (SPI) is a de facto standard (with many variants) for synchronous serial communication, used primarily in embedded systems for short-distance wired communication between integrated circuits.

-SPI follows a master–slave architecture, where a master device orchestrates communication with one or more slave devices by driving the clock and chip select signals.
-Some devices support changing master and slave roles on the fly.
+SPI follows a master–slave architecture, where a device (variously called master, leader, controller, main...) orchestrates communication with one or more devices (variously called slave, follower, target, sub...) by driving the clock and chip select signals.
+As there is no formal standard, some manufacturers introduce devices with the ability to change their roles on the fly.

 Motorola's original specification (from the early 1980s) uses four logic signals, aka lines or wires, to support full duplex communication.
 It is sometimes called a four-wire serial bus to contrast with three-wire variants which are half duplex, and with the two-wire I²C and 1-Wire serial buses.

 Typical applications include interfacing microcontrollers with peripheral chips for Secure Digital cards, liquid crystal displays, analog-to-digital and digital-to-analog converters, flash and EEPROM memory, and various communication chips.

 Although SPI is a synchronous serial interface, it is different from Synchronous Serial Interface (SSI).
 SSI employs differential signaling and provides only a single simplex communication channel.